 There is no need to take F7 before F8.
 However, candidates do need to take F3 before F8.

 Yes.
-Candidates may be asked to calculate materiality and, as we saw in the December 2010 examination, candidates may be asked to do an analytical review by way of ratio analysis.
+Candidates may be asked to calculate materiality or to perform an analytical review by way of ratio analysis.

 For questions which require candidates to ‘identify' certain points within a scenario, generally half to one mark will be awarded for the identification of an issue.

-Where candidates are asked to ‘state' various points, generally half to one mark will be available for each point made (eg the December 2010 paper asked candidates to state four benefits of documenting audit work, and attracted one mark per point).
+Where candidates are asked to ‘state' various points, generally half to one mark will be available for each point made (eg the June 2015 exam asked candidates to state the auditor’s responsibilities in relation to the prevention and detection of fraud and error, and attracted one mark per point).

 A full 20-mark question would not be set on reporting in isolation, but as reporting is a key aspect of the syllabus it may form a substantial part of a question.